 The 2016 SEL Conference

-This year’s conference was held over two days – July 14 and 15, 2016 at Cane Ridge High School in Antioch, Tennessee — and was the sixth installment of this event.
+Last year’s conference was held over two days – July 14 and 15, 2016 at Cane Ridge High School in Antioch, Tennessee — and was the sixth installment of this event.
 The first day opened with Mayor Megan Barry presenting the Jesse Register Excellence in SEL Award to MNPS SEL Director Kyla Krengel and the SEL Community Award to Judge Sheila Calloway followed by a panel of experts on Adverse Childhood Experiences (ACEs).
 Keynote speaker Dr. Pedro Noguera of the Graduate School of Education and Information Studies at UCLA kicked of the second day of learning with a talk on equity and excellence.
 An exhibitor hall was featured where 28 businesses and organizations that support SEL and mental health in Nashville and beyond were on hand to share information about their services and provide freebies.
 Volunteer presenters from inside and outside Tennessee provided nearly 60 unique workshops during six breakout session slots spread across the two days.
 Topics included

 - exploring ACEs and their effects on school behavior and performance